dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 27. Remove Element.md

 ## Approach 1: Two Pointers
 **Intuition**

 Since this question is asking us to remove all elements of the given value in-place, we have to handle it with $O(1)$ extra space.
 How to solve it?
-We can keep two pointers $i$ and $j$, where ii is the slow-runner while $j$ is the fast-runner.
+We can keep two pointers $i$ and $j$, where $i$ is the slow-runner while $j$ is the fast-runner.

 Algorithm